 Local Cruise Scams

 Among the most prevalent cruise scams are those involving locals at ports of call.
-Usually they involve a minor loss of time and money, but occasionally these cruise scams can be worse.
+Usually they involve a minor loss of time and money, but occasionally they can be worse.
 Typical scams include fake taxi drivers who call out “taxi,” grab your baggage, ask for a payment, then hand you over to a real taxi driver who ignores what you paid the tout and charges you the going rate.
-Or drivers who take you 10 miles for a two-mile trip.
+In other cases, drivers will take you 10 miles for a two-mile trip.

 Of course, you can find (or be found by) pickpockets, exchange dealers who give you counterfeit currency, and merchants who cheat on your credit card bill.
 Be especially wary of a merchant who tries to bill your card in U.S. dollars—it sounds nice, but it puts you on the hook for an extra exchange scam.
 Vigilance and wariness can insulate you from most of these local cruise scams, but there’s always a chance you’ll still fall victim.
 And if you get caught, you have very little chance of any recovery.